neuro-ml/dicom-csv/docs/dicom_csv.rst

 ===============

-This library contains a console script around `join_tree`, which is added to your namespaces after installation:
+This library contains a console script around `join_tree`, which is added to your namespace after installation:

 .. code-block:: bash